kontena/kontena-stacks/zookeeper/README.md

 For local development purposes you can skip volume creation by using the `SKIP_VOLUMES` variable.

 Next install the stack itself.
-There are multiple options available:
+There are a few options available:

 | Option | Description |
 | -------| ------------|